 Mollie on Metamorphosis

 Mollie Forsyth used to work at The Longship every Saturday and during her summer holidays.
 Her beaming smile and positive outlook is still greatly missed by customers and the Longship Crew alike.
 Though we were sorry to see her go it’s exciting to hear that she's making a name for herself in the big city, where she studies interior design at the Glasgow School of Art.
-We caught up with Mollie to find out about what she’s been doing during lockdown; it turns out she’s been very busy…
+We caught up with Mollie to find out about what she’s been getting up to during lockdown.
+It turns out she’s been very busy…

 Tell us about your time in Glasgow.